 The first step of a dental cleaning is a thorough examination of the oral cavity for your dentist to find any specific areas where plaque and tartar are more abundant, as well as any indications of gum disease or tooth decay.
 Then, they will apply a numbing cream on your gums to prevent you from experiencing pain during the procedure.
 Once the cream starts to work, your dentist will use a dental instrument called a scaler to remove the plaque and tartar on the surface of your teeth and your gumline.

 Afterward, they will brush your teeth with a special toothbrush and a gritty toothpaste.
 This will remove the rest of the plaque that your dentist might have missed the first time, and it will also polish your teeth which helps remove some superficial stains.
 Finally, your dentist will provide a fluoride treatment.
 This consists in most cases of a gel or foam which is applied with a tray.
-Fluoride is very beneficial for your teeth since it helps restore the minerals on the surface on your enamel, and it also protects your teeth from bacteria.
+Fluoride is very beneficial for your teeth since it helps restore the minerals on the surface of your enamel, and it also protects your teeth from bacteria.
 Thus, it is a great tool that dentists have to prevent tooth decay.

 After having a routine dental cleaning at a dental clinic in Dryden, you should avoid eating or drinking anything for the next 30 minutes after the procedure to maximize the effect of your fluoride treatment.
 Also, dentists often recommend abstaining from eating anything acidic or hot for the rest of the day.
-Furthermore, your gums might be a little bit sore so you should avoid foods like popcorn, that could lodge between your teeth or hurt your gums and cause some discomfort.
+Furthermore, your gums might be a little bit sore so you should avoid foods like popcorn, which could lodge between your teeth or hurt your gums and cause some discomfort.
 Finally, it is expected to experience some mild gum bleeding immediately after the procedure and when brushing your teeth.
 However, this will go away the next day.

 When should you come back?